tlhackque/BlockCountries/README.md

  -dip ip(\/mask)    Deny connections from an otherwise allowed IP address.
                     Same syntax as -aip.
- -passive           When using FTP for updates, use passive mode (traverse firewalls) -path /sbin        Path for iptables utilities (use in $CFGFILE) -permitonly        Listed countries will be permited, all others denied.
+ -passive           When using FTP for updates, use passive mode (traverse firewalls) -permitonly        Listed countries will be permited, all others denied.
-                    Put in -permitonly in $CFGFILE so status and start are consistent.
+                    Put in -permitonly in the configuration file so status and start are consistent.
  -blockout          Also generate rules to block output & forwarded-output.
                     This is probably not required for most applications, and will roughly double the memory requirements.
                     Caution: If you use -blockout for start, you must also use it for stop.
-                    This will not be a problem if it\'s in $CFGFILE.
+                    This will not be a problem if it\'s in the configuration file.
  -d                 Output random debugging messages -v                 Output extended status/statistics CC                ISO Country code or name to ban (or permit if -permitonly).
                     Specify as many as you like.
                     Default list:

-Arguments may also be obtained from $CFGFILE.
+Arguments may also be obtained from the configuration file, The configuration file must be readable but not executable.
+It is searched for in a number of places.
+See BlockCountries help for a list.
+The first file found is used:

+The system configuration is specified by the variables:
+ -logfile    "/var/log/messages*"  # Wildcard should include rotated/archived/.gz compressed files
+                                   # containing iptables log messages
+ -loglevel number or name          # syslog message priority.
+Normally omitted.
+System-dependent.
+                                   # Usually 0-6 (or as names, EMERGENCY, ALERT, CRITICAL,ERROR,
+                                   # WARNING,NOTICE,INFORMATIONAL, or DEBUG)
+ -logpfx '[Blocked CC]:'           # Prefix used for log messages from BlockedCountries -logpgm 'kernel'                  # Program name used by netfilter.
+Always 'kernel'.
+ -path   '/sbin'                   # Path for iptables components -zonedir '/root/blockips'         # Directory used to hold IP mapping data

+The defaults are indicated above.
+These variables can NOT be specified on the command line.

-Anything (except comments) contained in it is prepended to every command line\'s arguments.
+Anything else (except comments) contained in it is prepended to every command line\'s arguments.

 Use single or double-quoted strings for country names containining spaces.

-This script is designed to run as a service; depending on your distribution `chkconfig`, `update-rc.d`, or `system-ctl enable` will link it into `/etc/rcN.d/.`  Be sure to put all configuration in $CFGFILE, since startup scripts only get "start" (or "stop") as an argument.
+This script is designed to run as a service; depending on your distribution `chkconfig`, `update-rc.d`, or `system-ctl enable` will link it into `/etc/rcN.d/.`  Be sure to put all configuration in the configuration file, since startup scripts only get "start" (or "stop") as an argument.

 This script should also be run with start -update from a cron job - weekly